 A Google patent, originally filed in 2003, and granted this week, provides a way to see information about links for pages that you might be tempted to click upon before you click.
 Is this something that we might see from Google someday?
 Could it be the kind of thing that the Google Chrome browser might bring us?

-Would you be interested in seeing some information about link annotations on a page that you’re visiting before you click through those pages?
+Would you be interested in seeing some information about link annotations on a page you’re visiting before clicking through those pages?

 The kind of information that you might be shown in link annotations could include:

 - History of use

 - Anchor text pointing to the page from other pages

 - Summaries or other data associated with the destination page.